-- System type The model number of the system. - 2 Processor The model and revision of the processor chip.
-Revision level information can be useful in troubleshooting problems with technical support personnel. - 3 Speed The speed at which the processor runs. - 4 Memory The amount, in megabytes, of main memory in the system. - 6 Cache The amount, in kilobytes, of static RAM cache memory installed. - 6 Firmware versions The versions of AlphaBIOS and SRM currently running on the system.
+- 1 System type The model number of the system. - 2 Processor The model and revision of the processor chip.
+Revision level information can be useful in troubleshooting problems with technical support personnel. - 3 Speed The speed at which the processor runs. - 1 Memory The amount, in megabytes, of main memory in the system. - 6 Cache The amount, in kilobytes, of static RAM cache memory installed. - 6 AlphaBIOS version The version of AlphaBIOS currently running on the system.
+This field has three parts: major version number is the major revision of the BIOS; minor version number signifies enhancements that have been made since the last major revision; build date shows when the BIOS was compiled.